OptixWolf/Arktox/README.md

 Außerdem bietet die Anwendung Skripte und Chats mit anderen Nutzern.

 ## English
-Arktox is a Flutter application that reads and outputs data from a MongoDB database.
+Arktox is a Flutter application that reads and outputs data from a MySQL database.
 In this case, the database contains data on other great projects that can be discovered.
 Furthermore, the application offers scripts and chats with other users